walunjakarsachinedu/obsidian-vault/notes/create entitlement.md

 ### Step to create entitlements (steps)
-1. create entitement
+1. create entitlement
 2. go to snow approve all entitlements
-	1. status will change
-	2. submitted for approval
-	3. request approved pending submission
-	4. request approved forward for approval
-	5. request closed (Active)
+	1. approve all entitlement which match entitlement name or id
 3. Run CAG action performer in Sailpoint
 	1. go to setup > task
 	2. search task: "42 8082 Action Performer pz"
 	3. (make use case field empty)
 	4. press "save & execute"
 4. check for created entitlement in Sailpoint Applications
-	1. Applications
-	2. Application definition
+	1. Applications > Application definition
-	3. Name (unix platform permission set)
+	2. In application filter enter "unix platform permission set"
-	4. accounts
+	3. select accounts tab
-	5. name of your entitlement
+	4. enter name of your entitlement
-	6.
-	7. it will show it is created
+	6. it will show status of entitlement

+### entitlement states
+	1. Sumitted For Approval
+	2. request approved pending submission
+	3. request approved forward for approval
+	4. request closed (Active)

 ### For Running CAG in Sailpoint:
 1. Sailpoint